thegetty/bronze-guidelines/content/vocabulary/as-cast-surface.md

 layout: vocabulary
 toc: false
 menu: false
-definition: Refers to the surface immediately after removal from the mold, before fettling and chasing.
+definition: "Refers to the surface immediately after removal from the mold, before fettling and chasing."
 ---

 <div class="backmatter">